RickStrahl/dotnet-tools-padnug2020/DotnetTools.md

 The idea of a Dotnet Tool is to make it easy to build, publish and consume executable tools in the same way you've been able create NuGet packages for .NET Core components in the past.

-And while the original idea was to build tools to aid as part of the build process, this platform really offers much more scope because essentially **you can publish and share any .NET Core executable application**.
+And while the original idea was to build tools to aid as part of the build and development process, this platform really offers much more scope because essentially **you can publish and share any .NET Core executable application**.
 This includes servers that run full ASP.NET Core applications or services as well as .NET Core desktop applications.

 ### Why use Dotnet Tools?
 The big selling points of Dotnet Tools are: